tmarenko/mff_auto/README.md

 - Legendary Battle contains only one free battle.
 Can be changed in JSON's settings.
 - Co-op missions do not check if you have characters for all 5 stages.
 - Timeline battle do not check if your team is available for battle.
+- Alliance and World Boss battles do not check if your characters can do these modes.

 If you want to run any kind of mission regardless of libraries realisation:
 - Open mission screen in emulator (the screen with `START` button at right bottom corner)